Provisioning¶

 Delete Sequence¶

-shed delete calls stop (running the shutdown hook if supported), then removes all resources — container and volume for Docker, instance directory for VM backends.
+shed delete calls stop (running the shutdown hook), then removes all resources (instance directory and rootfs).

 Backend Differences at a Glance¶